hmrc/digital-engagement-platform-audit/README.md

 1) job created in database with startTime & endTime
 2) job read from database
-3) call made to Nuance to authenticate
+3) call made to Nuance to get access token
 4) call made to Nuance Reporting API using start and end times obtained from the job
 5) data retrieved from Nuance for the period of time specified in the previous API call
 6) data is mapped